johnian/remonduk/README.md

 [networking] (#7)
 [sound] (#8)

+target: platformer genre

+Remonduck

+basic pool of forces
+	1] electromagnetic (em)
+	2] spring
+	3] constant

+	-> bake the integration formulas into the position formula

 for juliono:

+	update comments
+	add file comments at top

 	tethers are like springs - try to keep at an equilibrium point - pull when too far away - push when too close

 	things that don't move
 	anchor them to boundaries
 	world boundaries

-send the quad tree a circle, and the time

-forces should have a boolean field - Constant

-check- if Constant, no need to recalculate force

 	randomize tests
-add checks for valid paremeters? update comments optimize code finish test cases utilize quad tree in collision detection
+	optimize code
+	finish test cases
 	change lists to hashsets where it makes sense

-fix collision bug
+have the ONLY force be spring and gravity

+if the spring force is what holds everything together,
+	we should at least design the system to handle that properly

 partial ghostiness? what if a circle can pass through some things, but not others
 	ie. pass through people, but not through environment

-test classes
-make it work with quad tree

 flag for whether the stage wraps around or has hard boundaries